Occupational Health and Safety

 Saab’s occupational health and safety policy states that employees shall be involved in health and safety activities.
 Our process "Manage occupational health and safety", within the Global Management System, contains activities where employees shall be involved.
 These activities are the safety audit, risk assessments, identification of health factors, notifications and investigations of incidents and accidents and lastly health and safety meetings where safety work is documented and followed up.

 Worker training on occupational health and safety

 Occupational health and safety training is provided to employees.
-Where there is legal requirements regarding training this is performed according to national legislation.
+Where there are legal requirements regarding training, this is performed according to national legislation.
 The training provided is free of charge for the employee and during paid working hours.*

 The process "Manage occupational health and safety" within Saab’s global management system, based on the requirements in ISO 45001, contains activities where legally required occupational health and safety training is identified.

 Activities are performed to encourage healthiness and promote wellbeing among employees.
 For example financial support is provided for physical training or cultural activities, events and competitions, boot camps, walking clubs, etc.*